Splitting formulas for the local real Gromov-Witten invariants: VFCs for real relative moduli spaces

 Similarly, the moduli space $\ov\fM_\gamma$ over a generic path $\gamma$ is a thinly compactified cobordism in the sense of \cite[\S2.4]{ip-thin}.
 This means that the corresponding subset $\wt\fM_\gamma$ is an oriented topological manifold with boundary $\wt \fM_{\bd \gamma}$, and its complement in $\ov\fM_\gamma$ is stratified by codimension 2 manifolds, as is the complement of $\wt \fM_{\bd \gamma}$ in $\ov \fM_{\bd \gamma}$.

-Therefore by \cite[Lemma~5.4]{ip-thin}, $\ov\fM\ra \cP$ is a thinly compactified family in the sense of \cite[Definition~3.2]{ip-thin}, thus by \cite[Theorem~4.2]{ip-thin} it carries a VFC as in \eqref{VFC.gen} for all $\nu\in \cP$, including $\nu=0$.
-The VFC is defined by $[\ov\fM_\nu]$ for generic parameter, and is extended uniquely to all parameters by taking limits of the values over generic parameters. \end{proof} \begin{rem} In particular, the VFC \eqref{VFC.M} of the (unperturbed) real relative moduli space $\ov\M^\R_{d, \chi, \vec \mu}(\Si, V)$ can be defined by turning on RT perturbations $\nu$ in $\JV^\R(\Si, V)$ to obtain transversality strata-wise and then turning them off by taking $\nu\ra 0$. \end{rem}
+Therefore by \cite[Lemma~5.4]{ip-thin}, $\ov\fM\ra \cP$ is a thinly compactified family in the sense of \cite[Definition~3.2]{ip-thin}.
+Consequently, by \cite[Theorem~4.2]{ip-thin}, it carries a VFC as in \eqref{VFC.gen} for all $\nu\in \cP$, including $\nu=0$.
+The VFC is defined by $[\ov\fM_\nu]$ for generic parameter $\nu$, and extended uniquely to all parameters using the continuity property of rational Cech holomogy. \end{proof} \begin{rem} In particular, the VFC \eqref{VFC.M} of the (unperturbed) real relative moduli space $\ov\M^\R_{d, \chi, \vec \mu}(\Si, V)$ can be defined by turning on RT perturbations $\nu$ in $\JV^\R(\Si, V)$ to obtain transversality strata-wise and then turning them off by taking $\nu\ra 0$. \end{rem}